sushil3710/CS203project/README.md

 Chips        --Rs.20

-We have taken  5 cases for this vending machine design module and created 5 testbenches for them. the cases are given below:
+We have taken  5 cases for this vending machine design module and created 5 testbenches for them.
+The cases are given below:

 Case:1->
   if we choose a product of Rs.5